Osmerion/Omittable/README.md

 ## Why?

-When developing RESTful APIs, it is often necessary to distinguish between absence of a value and a null value to properly support partial updates.
+When developing RESTful APIs, it is often necessary to distinguish between the absence of a value and a null value to support partial updates properly.

-Imaging a user profile with an integer ID, a name, and a birthday.
+Consider a user profile with an integer ID, a name, and a birthday.
 Imagine a user wants to update their name, but not their birthday.
 This could be implemented by updating the entire profile: